Ente Parco Regionale Migliarino San Rossore Massaciuccoli242 Votes Currently Open

 The park is only open to the public on Sundays and public holidays, though guided treks are available throughout the week.
 Around 5 km from the center, you can cycle down and enjoy a delicious barbeque or collect shells around the beach.
 You can relax under some trees and watch horses race, or saddle up yourself and take a ride around the stables.
 If you sign up for a trek, then you can visit the rest of the woodland, which is kept as an integral reserve and cannot be visited casually during working days.
 Whether you fancy a quiet picnic in the grass, a day trek through the marshlands or getting back in touch with indigenous crafts this park, teeming with Pisa’s vibrant natural life, is a treasure chest full of things to do for everyone.

-Ente Parco Regionale Migliarino San Rossore Massaciuccoli Information
+Ente Parco Regionale Migliarino San Rossore Massaciuccoli Travel Tips

 - During the weekdays the public access is allowed with the same schedule of public holidays in the following areas: The Roundabout, the Racecourse, the locality of Cascine Vecchie and Sterpaia.
 In those days, visitors can enter with their motor vehicles only from the entrance “Ponte alle Trombe”.